-[if ‘Yes’ to ‘Read/subscribe to news/publications’] Overall, how difficult or easy is it to access news/publications available on the TRS website (www.trs.texas.gov)?
-(1 = Very difficult, 7 = Very easy)
+[if ‘Yes’ to ‘Read/subscribe to news/publications’] Overall, to what extent is it easy to access news/publications available on the TRS website (www.trs.texas.gov)?
+(1 = Not at all easy, 7 = Very easy)

-[If chosen response is ‘negative’] In the box below, please provide a brief (1-2 sentence) explanation for your response(s) above. (open-ended)
+[If chosen response is ‘negative’] [optional] In the box below, please provide a brief (1-2 sentence) explanation for your response(s) above. (open-ended)

 [if ‘Yes’ to ‘Read/subscribe to news/publications’] Which of the following publications have your read or subscribed to?
 (Check all that apply)